ldijkman/async-esp-fs-webserver/docs/readme.md

     Serial.println("NTP client started");

   // ESP32 Start MDSN responder
- //char const* hostname = "garage.local";

-// When starting the MDNS responder, convert the String object to a C-style string. if (MDNS.begin("garage")) {
+// there is sometihng with strings an chars i do not understand
+// thats why hostname and myhostname
+// otherwise i cannot get it to work if (MDNS.begin(myhostname)) {
     Serial.println("MDNS responder started.");
     Serial.print("You should be able to connect with address http://");
-    Serial.print("garage"); // Directly use the String object here.
+    Serial.print(myhostname);
     Serial.println(".local/");
     MDNS.addService("http", "tcp", 80);
 } else {